auprabh/todo/README.md

 * Google Polymer Page Elements for User Experience & UI components.
 Angular-Material Directives have been used for this.
 * NodeJS, evented I/O for the backend.
 * ExpressJS, fast node.js network app framework.
-* PouchDB for offline data support
+* localStorage (ngStorage) for local data persistence.
-* Redhat Openshift as PaaS to deploy App on.

 And of course *todo* itself is open source with a [public repository](https://github.com/auprabh/todo) on GitHub.